The Last Man: Publication history

 Two editions of The Last Man were published by Henry Colburn in London on 23 January 1826, and one edition in Paris in 1826 by Galignani.
-A pirated edition was printed in America in 1833.
+A pirated edition was printed in the United States of America in 1833.

+The novel was not reprinted until 1965.

+Reception

+Contemporary reception

 The Last Man received the worst reviews of all of Mary Shelley's novels: most reviewers derided the very theme of lastness, which had become a common one in the previous two decades.
 Individual reviewers labelled the book "sickening", criticised its "stupid cruelties", and called the author's imagination "diseased".
 The reaction startled Mary Shelley, who promised her publisher a more popular book next time.
 Nonetheless, she later spoke of The Last Man as one of her favourite works.

-The novel was not reprinted until 1965.
+Later reception

 In the 20th century it received new critical attention, perhaps because the notion of lastness had become more relevant.

+The novel received a further surge in attention in the 2020s.
+Rebecca Barr of the University of Cambridge wrote that the novel was "an astonishing work" that "resonates with contemporary feelings of climate grief as well as the sense of helplessness as we confront COVID-19."
+Eileen Hunt Botting of the University of Notre Dame described the book as Shelley's "second great work of science fiction," saying that it provided "an existential mind-set for collectively dealing with the threat of a global man-made disaster."